How-To Guides

 macOS

-1. Download the 1.1.1.1 app from the Mac App Store
+2. If you want it system-wide, download the 1.1.1.1 app from the Mac App Store

 iOS